-An apprenticeship is a genuine job with an accompanying assessment and skills development programme.
+An apprenticeship is a genuine job with an accompanying skills development programme.

-Apprentices on programme are supported to achieve the criteria set out in each apprenticeship standard.
-Apprenticeship standards have been written by employers for employers and quality apprenticeship programmes ensure that the knowledge skills and behaviours needed for occupational competency are taught and developed.
+Apprenticeship standards have been written by employers for the benefit of other employers and high quality apprenticeships ensure that the agreed knowledge skills and behaviours needed for occupational competency are taught and developed throughout the duration of the programme.

 The apprentice gains this through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practise new skills in a real work environment.

-Apprenticeships benefit employers and individuals, and by boosting both the hard and soft skills of the workforce help to improve overall effectiveness and outcomes.
+Apprenticeships have many benefits for employers and individuals, and proven to boost both the hard and soft skills of the workforce help to improve overall effectiveness and outcomes for all.

-Apprentices must spend at least 20% of their time on ‘off-the-job training,’ however, this does not mean they need to spend one day per week off the job.
+Apprentices must spend at least 20% of their time on ‘off-the-job training.’
+This means developing new knowledge, skills and behaviours – it does not mean they need to spend one day per week ‘off the job’.

 It is up to the employer and training provider to decide how the off-the-job training is delivered.
-With Ebor Academy Trust as your Training Provider, apprentices will need to attend up to 16 organised training days or workshops over an 18-month duration.
+With Ebor Academy Trust as your Training Provider, apprentices will need one half day per week off the job in order to attend ‘live’ workshops, complete directed learning activities and build a portfolio of evidence.

-Work on-the-job, (often referred to as on-the-job training) ensures an apprentice develops the specific skills for the workplace and provides opportunities for the apprentice to practice and apply new knowledge, skills and behaviours.
+Work on-the-job, (often referred to as on-the-job training) ensures an apprentice develops both the hard and soft sector specific skills for the workplace.

-Once an apprentice reaches the end of their apprenticeship they should be able to demonstrate that they can perform tasks confidently and competently to the standard and will be assessed against the set criteria by an independent ‘end point’ assessment organisation.
+Once an apprentice reaches the end of their apprenticeship they will be able to demonstrate that they can perform tasks confidently and competently to the standard +required and they will be assessed against the set criteria by an independent ‘end point’ assessment organisation.

 The apprenticeship service on GOV.UK provides employers with further information and tools to plan, manage and control apprenticeships and account funds.